 As the world continues to wage war on poverty, global education initiatives are winning key battles on the youth literacy front.
 In 2000, the U.N. established universal primary education as a Millennium Development Goal.
 While this ambitious goal has not yet been achieved, primary education enrollment in developing countries rose from 82 percent to 90 percent between 1999 and 2010.
 The gender gap in youth literacy continues to narrow, and the world youth literacy rate has improved markedly since 1990.

-The youth literacy rate in Nepal—a scant 49.6 percent in 1990—reached 83 percent in 2010 and is projected to reach 88 percent by 2015.
+- Nepal: The youth literacy rate in Nepal — a scant 49.6 percent in 1990 — reached 83 percent in 2010 and is projected to reach 88 percent by 2015.
 Educational opportunities in Nepal have expanded considerably over the last two decades, and Nepal’s net enrollment rate, or NER, in primary education rose from 91.9 percent in the 2008-2009 school year to 95.1 percent in 2011.
 The NER at the lower secondary level is rising even faster, climbing from 57.3 percent in 2008 to 70 percent in 2013.
 As of 2012, Nepal ranked as the 11th largest source of international students in the U.S.

 – Parker Carroll